UNTV Cup: Season 5 (2016–17)

-The Season 5 of the UNTV Cup started on August 29, 2016 at the Mall of Asia Arena.
+The Season 5 of the UNTV Cup started on August 29, 2016, at the Mall of Asia Arena.
 There were 13 teams, including defending champions AFP Cavaliers and new team Bureau of Customs Transformers, will compete for a chance to win the championship of the 5th season of the public service-based basketball tournament.
 PNP Responders was the winning team on this season.

 Season 6 (2017–18)

-The Season 6 of the UNTV Cup started on September 12, 2017 at the Smart Araneta Coliseum, Quezon City, and concluded at the same venue on March 12, 2018.
+The Season 6 of the UNTV Cup started on September 12, 2017, at the Smart Araneta Coliseum, Quezon City, and concluded at the same venue on March 12, 2018.
 Fourteen teams competed for a chance to win the championship of the public service-based basketball tournament.
 Senate Defenders defeated Malacañan-PSC Kamao on the Finals, 2 games to zero.

 Season 7 (2018–19)

 The 2018–2019 season was the 7th season of the UNTV Cup.
-The opening games was held on September 3, 2018 at the Smart Araneta Coliseum, Quezon City, and are expected to conclude in March 2019.
+The opening games was held on September 3, 2018, at the Smart Araneta Coliseum, Quezon City, and are expected to conclude in March 2019.

 Season 8 (2019–20)

-The season officially opened on September 9, 2019 at the Mall of Asia Arena in Pasay.
+The season officially opened on September 9, 2019, at the Mall of Asia Arena in Pasay.
 During the opening, it was unveiled that the total cash donation was over 50 million pesos to different charity groups since 2013.

-Off-Seasons
+Season 9 (2022–23)

+Season 10 (2023–24)

+The tenth season of the league opened on October 30, 2023, at the Smart Araneta Coliseum, in Quezon City.
+A total of fourteen (14) teams participated in this season, which included twelve returning teams from the previous season, and two new additional teams in COMELEC Vanguards and DFA Emissaries.
+SSS Kabalikat and the Agriculture Food Masters are currently contesting the 10th league championship, and the right to claim their first-ever championship in their franchise, as both teams are first timers to compete in the UNTV Cup Finals.

+Off-seasons

-Off-Season: Clash of the Three (2014)
+Clash of the Three (2014)

 UNTV Cup Off Season, officially called as the UNTV Cup off-season games: Clash of Three (spelled TH3EE or th3ee where 3 represents letter R), was a basketball games among the three branches of the Philippine Government namely: the Judiciary, the Legislative, and Executives teams.
 Non-earning point Media Team (Team ni Kuya) also play the off-season game to complete the set of players.
-The off-season game was started on August 21, 2014 at Ynares Sports Arena, Pasig, Metro Manila, Philippines and ended its final games on October 14, 2014.
+The off-season game was started on August 21, 2014, at Ynares Sports Arena, Pasig, Metro Manila, Philippines and ended its final games on October 14, 2014.
 Judiciary team was the winner of the season.
 The prize was given to Children In Conflict with the Law (CICL).